lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 # Intro
-In this guide we'll show you how to setup a github based "dev -> stage -> live" workflow for a laravel application with lamp.io
+In this guide we'll show you how to setup a "dev -> stage -> live" workflow for a laravel application using github and lamp.io

 ## Dev
 First off we'll create a new Laravel application from scratch.
-You'll need to already have composer available (https://getcomposer.org/)
+You'll need to already have [Composer](https://getcomposer.org) installed.

 ### create a laravel app named "demo" locally
 ```